Learn the Basics of Interface Builder

 Interface Builder opens when you select an XIB file (

 An XIB file contains the user interface for a single visual element, such as a full-screen view, a table view cell, or a custom UI control.
 XIBs were used more often before the introduction of storyboards.
 They're still a useful format in certain situations, but this lesson will focus on storyboards.

 In contrast with an XIB, a storyboard file includes multiple pieces of the interface, defining the layout of one or more screens as well as defining the progression from one screen to another.
 As a developer, your ability to see multiple screens at the same time helps you understand the flow within your app.

 Click Main.storyboard in the project navigator to open the file in Interface Builder.
 In the center of the screen, notice a single scene with a plain white view on an otherwise blank canvas.
 As you add more scenes to the storyboard, you can drag them anywhere on the canvas.
 To see more view controllers at the same time, use two fingers on a Multi-Touch trackpad to pinch and zoom the canvas out or to zoom in on a particular view.
 If you don't have a trackpad, you can use the zoom buttons near the bottom of the canvas to get the same result.

 Build and run the project.
 The simulator displays the same white screen you saw in the storyboard.
 How did the app know to display this screen?

-you created the project using the Single View App template, this field is preconfigured to use
+Because you created the project using the Single View App template, this field is preconfigured to use

 Click on the Main storyboard file in the project navigator.
 Notice the gray arrow to the left of the view controller.